MobileTeleSystems/onetl/docs/hooks/design.rst

 .. note::

-    If there are multiple hooks connected to the same slot, the result of last hook will be used.
+    If there are multiple hooks bound to the same slot, the result of last hook will be used.
     It is recommended to specify the proper priority for the hook, e.g. :obj:`LAST <onetl.hooks.hook.HookPriority.LAST>`